Career Advice From an HR-Recruiter-Turned-Counselor

-How should counseling students start preparing for their first internship?
+How should counseling or social work students start preparing for their first job?

 In that same line, letters of recommendation are important.
 Get one from every boss to keep on file.
 If you don’t have work experience, ask at least one professor and one non-academic person to write one for you.
 The non-academic letter should come from someone you’ve worked with in some professional capacity, like research.
 Avoid family members and friends.

 Students will also need to be able to express their interest in a population they’d like to work with and a theoretical orientation, e.g. DBT or person-centered therapy.